 - You made an untrue statement, but it wasn’t fraudulent

 - You corrected the situation at your first possible chance

 It’s important to note that other defenses your attorney can use are specific to city, county, or state jurisdictions, so these are not the only strategies that could work for your case.

-You Need to Hire a Skilled Fraud Defense Attorney to Protect Your Rights
+You Need to Hire a Fairfax Fraud Defense Attorney to Protect Your Rights

 If you’ve been accused of fraud or other related charges, it’s important to enlist the help of a knowledgeable lawyer.
 A fraud defense attorney from the AV-Rated* team at Kearney, Freeman, Fogarty & Joshi can help if you are accused of stealing, misappropriating funds, or another serious crime.